 Request an appointment

 It’s time to start taking action on your health!
-Click here to request an appointment with one of our qualified professionals.
+Click here to request an appointment with one of our qualified Aurora Sports Medicine Professionals.

-As part of our core values at Aurora Sports Medicine Professionals, we are committed to continued learning and furthermore, educating and teaching our patients.
+Part of our core values at Aurora Sports Medicine Professionals, is our commitment to continued learning and educating our patients.

 From Our Clients

-Aurora Sports Medicine Professionals strives to provide our clients with only the best and most qualified healthcare providers to meet your rehabilitation and medical needs.
+Aurora Sports Medicine Professionals strives to provide our clients with the best and most qualified healthcare providers.
 All of your rehabilitation, sports medicine and physiotherapy needs are under one roof.
 Our clinicians fall inside your circle of care, and referrals are made seamlessly during your recovery process.
 Our dedication to excellence in customer service, professionalism, and patient satisfaction is our top priority!